 - A pilot of the aircraft and/or person in charge when intending to conduct local activity at an uncontrolled aerodrome shall coordinate such an operation with the AFIS unit or unit Providing information to known traffic or the aerodrome operator in advance.

-- A pilot of the aircraft and/or person in charge when intending to conduct a local flight operation from another site inside the ATZ or when passes into the ATZ, within operational hours of an aerodrome, shall coordinate his/her intended activity with the AFIS unit or unit Providing information to known traffic or with the aerodrome operator in advance, unless given otherwise in the appropriate letter of agreement.
+- A pilot of the aircraft and/or person in charge executing flight operation from another site inside the ATZ or infringing the ATZ or passing through the ATZ within operational hours of an aerodrome, shall coordinate his/her intended activity with the AFIS unit or unit Providing information to known traffic or with the aerodrome operator in advance, unless otherwise stated in the appropriate letter of agreement.

 - Pilot of the aircraft (with exception of hang-glider or para-glider), departing from

 an uncontrolled aerodrome or arrives at an uncontrolled aerodrome within operational

 hours of an aerodrome, shall announce to the AFIS unit or to the unit providing information